Rubroshorea palosapis

-Shorea palosapis is a flowering plant in the family Dipterocarpaceae.
-It is commonly called (along with some other species in the genus Shorea) Philippine mahogany or white lauan.
+Rubroshorea palosapis is a flowering plant in the family Dipterocarpaceae.
+It is commonly called (along with some other species in the genera Rubroshorea and Shorea) Philippine mahogany or white lauan.
 It is endemic to the Philippines.

+The species was first described as Dipterocarpus palosapis by Francisco Manuel Blanco in 1845.
+In 2022 Peter Shaw Ashton and Jacqueline Heckenhauer placed in the genus Rubroshorea as R. palosapis.